-PVC has good mechanical and ageing properties, with excellent resistance to ozone.
+PVC sheaths have good mechanical and ageing properties, with excellent resistance to ozone and weather, and specific resistance to UV can be achieved by including carbon black in the compound.

-Cables insulated and sheathed with PVC have good resistance to water, but for prolonged or permanent immersion, an alternative material such as polyethylene is required.
+Cables sheathed with PVC have good resistance to water, but for prolonged or permanent immersion, an alternative sheathing material such as polyethylene is required.

 PVC has good resistance to chemicals but can be affected by solvents and some oils, which tend to leach out the plasticiser and can cause the PVC to crack.
+Specific formulations can offer improved performance if required.

-PVC compounds are classed as flame retardants, being self-extinguishing when the source of the flame is removed; however, it achieves this by virtue of the chloride gas it emits when it decomposes, and so PVC is not halogen free and produces black smoke when burned.
-Its fire properties can be improved by special compounding resulting in what is termed "reduced smoke acid binding PVC", but the improvements in modern Low-smoke, Low-halogen compounds have effectively made these compounds redundant.
+PVC compounds are classed as flame retardant, being self-extinguishing when the source of the flame is removed; however, it achieves this by virtue of the chloride gas it emits when it decomposes, and so PVC is not halogen free and produces black smoke when burned.
+Its fire properties can be improved by special compounding resulting in what is termed "reduced smoke acid binding PVC", but the improvements in modern Low smoke, Low halogen compounds have effectively made these compounds redundant.